tikv/website/content/docs/5.1/deploy/configure/introduction.md

         weight: 2
 ---

-Though it's recommended to start with the default configurations when getting started with TiKV, TiKV features a large number of configuration parameters to tweak its behavior, which enables users to config the cluster to fit for the special application requirement.
+It's recommended to get started with TiKV with default configurations, however, TiKV features a large number of configuration parameters to tweak its behavior, allowing you to configure the cluster to suit the special application requirements.

-The following topics describes how to config different TiKV components:
+The following guides provide you ways to configure different TiKV components:

 PD